News and Events

 Chaucer’s main tax risks relate to compliance and reporting, transactional risk and reputational risk with the tax authorities and other relevant stakeholders in the different countries where Chaucer operates.
 In order to manage these tax risks, Chaucer has appropriate internal controls and procedures in place.
 For example, tax calculations and payments are subject to separate internal review and Chaucer retains evidence of the review process.
 The group-wide internal controls ultimately provide management with the visibility of the review, risk assessment and sign-off of all material tax transactions.
 The internal review system supports the Senior Accounting Officer sign-off on appropriate tax accounting arrangements.
 Chaucer employs external advisers for specialist or complex matters.

 Chaucer does not engage in aggressive tax planning or tax planning that lacks commercial purpose.
-Chaucer’s senior management team considers the tax consequence of significant transactions, with oversight from the Board.
+Chaucer’s senior management team considers the tax consequence of significant transactions, with oversight from the appropriate legal entity Board.
 If particular tax planning or business transaction is complex, requires specialist knowledge, or there is uncertainty regarding the potential tax implications, Chaucer will obtain advice from suitably qualified external advisers.

 Equally important in Chaucer’s tax planning process is the interaction with Chinese taxation because of China Re’s ownership of Chaucer.
 As a listed company on the Hong Kong stock exchange, China Re maintains a prudent tax risk appetite and attitude towards tax planning similar to Chaucer.
 China Re aims to create long-term economic value for shareholders and this includes tax efficiency in its own affairs, as well as those of Chaucer.